NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 ## Profiling

 You can also explore profiling to measure the performance of our Python code.
-Profiling provides detailed information about how much time is spent in each function, which can help us identify bottlenecks and optimize our code.
+Profiling provides detailed information about how much time is spent on each function, which can help us identify bottlenecks and optimize our code.

 In Python, we can use the `cProfile` module to profile our code.
 Let's see how we can do this by creating two functions:

 ~~~
+import numpy as np

 # A slow function
 def my_slow_function():
   data = np.arange(1000000)